Alias-z/Rein/readme.md

 ```

 ## 🔥 News!
+* To facilitate users in integrating reins into their own projects, we provide a simplified version of reins: [simple_reins](https://github.com/w1oves/Rein/tree/train/simple_reins).
+With this version, users can easily use reins as a feature extractor.
+(Note: This version has removed features related to mask2former)

 * We have uploaded the config for `ResNet` and `ConvNeXt`.

 * 🔥 We have uploaded the checkpoint and config for `+1/16 of Cityscapes` training set, and it get **82.5% on the Cityscapes** validation set!